 AAA Editor Notes

 National Shrine of St. Elizabeth Ann Seton is at 339 S. Seton Ave.
 Mother Seton was the founder of the Sisters of Charity of St. Joseph's and a pioneer in Catholic education in the early 1880s.
 She was canonized in 1975, the first native-born American to be so honored.
 Her remains are buried beneath her altar in the basilica.
-A visitor center contains a museum and shows a 15-minute film depicting Seton's life and times.
+A visitor center contains a museum and shows a 12-minute video depicting Seton's life and times.
 Two historic houses, a cemetery and a mortuary chapel can be seen.

 Educational programs and special events are offered.
 Guided tours of the historic houses are available.
 A Civil War history tour also is available by advance reservation.

 Guided tours are available.
 Time: Allow 1 hour, 30 minutes minimum.